dumparing/dumparing/README.md

 # 👋 Hi, I'm Jason Gao

 I'm a **Computer Science student at the University of Colorado Boulder** (Class of 2027), passionate about systems programming, software engineering, and AI-driven applications.
-I love building performant, scalable systems — from **multi-threaded C servers** to **Rust static analyzers** and **LLM-backed web tools**.

 ---